Ocheretovich/vault-gui/README.md

 # 🏷 All About Tags

-The tagging system follows the [semvar standard](https://semver.org/):
+The tagging system follows the [semver standard](https://semver.org/):

 ```
 MAJOR.MINOR.PATCH